What is Endometriosis?

 Acupuncture for Endometriosis

 A systematic review and meta-analysis of 10 studies looked at the effectiveness of acupuncture and endometriosis.
-Although lacking blinded RCT, a reduction in pain, as well as CA-125 levels, are associated with acupuncture treatment.
+Although lacking a blinded RCT, a reduction in pain, as well as CA-125 levels, are associated with acupuncture treatment.
 Source: Effects of acupuncture for the treatment of endometriosis-related pain: A systematic review and meta-analysis.PLoS One.
 2017 Oct 27;12(10):e0186616.

 DISCLAIMER: The information provided here may not apply precisely to your individual situation.
 Diagnostic and therapeutic choices must always be tailored to the individual patient’s circumstances, and consultation with a licensed naturopathic physician should be undertaken before following any of the treatment strategies suggested on this website.